Mixosaurus: Mixosaurus panxianensis

-Mixosaurus panxianensis was discovered in the Middle Triassic of the Guizhou Province, China.
+M. panxianensis was discovered in the Middle Triassic of the Guizhou Province, China.
 The specimens have been found in the Guanling Formation, which consists of thinly bedded bituminous limestones and marls.

-The specimens found have important Mixosaurid characteristics such as a long sagittal crest along the top of the skull but is seen as a different species because there is no external contact between the jugal and the quadratojugal.
+The specimens found have important mixosaurid characteristics such as a long sagittal crest along the top of the skull but is seen as a different species because there is no external contact between the jugal and the quadratojugal.
 Articulated skeletons have been found and the centra of the vertebrae are higher than they are long.
 This is evidence for its transitional position between basal early Triassic ichthyosaurs and more derived Jurassic and Cretaceous species; who have disc shaped circular centra of the vertebrae.
 This species has been moved to its own genus, Barracudasauroides.
+The 2024 study included M. panxianensis as a species of Mixosaurus based on phylogenetic analyses.

 Classification

 In recent years the taxonomy and phylogeny of mixosaurid ichthyosaurs has been a controversial topic.
 Most recently, Mixosauridae has been separated into Mixosaurinae and the sister group Phalarondontinae.
 Mixosaurus contains M. cornalianus, M. kuhnschnyderi and M. xindianensis, Barracudasauroides contains B. panxianensis, Phalarodon contains P. fraasi and P. callawayi, and Contectopalatus contains C. atavus.

 Mixosaurids are characterised by a relatively short and wide humerus and Phalarodon are characterised by the lack of a dental groove in the upper jaw.
 Phalarodon fossils are found in every major Mixosaur locality.

 It was suggested that Tholodus schmidi should be included in Mixosauridae but only dental material has been found so it is difficult to assign it to a genus.

-Cladogram based on Motani (1999), Maisch and Matzke (2000), and Jiang, Schmitz, Hao & Sun (2006), with clade and generic names following Maisch (2010):
+Cladogram following Jiang and colleagues, 2006.

+Cladogram following the preferred tree of Moon, 2017.